Look professional during a webinar

 It’s no secret that using an external microphone and headphones provides cleaner, better sound than the built-in microphone and laptop speakers.
 With a headset, even if during a webinar, someone walks into your room and addresses you, none of the participants are likely to notice.
 Your voice will still sound loud and clear.
 However, remember to mute the microphone when another presenter is speaking.

-Try to eliminate all background noise — close windows, turn off notifications on your phone and computer, get a silent keyboard and mouse.
+Try to remove any background sounds by closing the windows, turning off notifications on your phone and computer, and using a quiet keyboard and mouse.

 More tips on how to improve your webinar audio.